U.S. Advisory Commission on Public Diplomacy: Current commissioners

+Nominations

+President Biden nominated the following as the commission in 2023.
+The Senate returned the nominations to the President January 3, 2025.

-The commission's Executive Director oversees general operations and works closely with U.S. government officials, NGOs, think tanks, businesses, academia, and other public diplomacy professionals to produce constructive ideas and recommendations for how the U.S. government engages in public diplomacy.
-The current executive director of ACPD is Vivian Walker.
+The commission's executive director oversees general operations and works closely with U.S. government officials, NGOs, think tanks, businesses, academia, and other public diplomacy professionals to produce constructive ideas and recommendations for how the U.S. government engages in public diplomacy.
+The current executive director of ACPD is Sarah Arkin.

-Previous executive directors include Shawn Powers, Katherine Brown, Matthew Armstrong, Carl Chan, Athena Katsoulos, Matthew Lauer, and Bruce Gregory.
+Previous executive directors include Vivian Walker, Shawn Powers, Katherine Brown, Matthew Armstrong, Carl Chan, Athena Katsoulos, Matthew Lauer, and Bruce Gregory.

 Reports

 The commission publishes reports on a variety of public diplomacy topics, including research and evaluation, using data to measure program impact, digital diplomacy, cultural diplomacy, the diffusion of power, and professional training.
-The commission's main research product is the "Comprehensive Annual Report on Public Diplomacy and International Broadcasting," which breaks down the U.S. government's expenditures for public diplomacy programs, while also including in-depth analysis of priority U.S. foreign policy issues including countering violent extremism, countering Russian malign influence in Europe and Central Asia, and research and evaluation of public diplomacy and international broadcasting.
+The commission's main report is the "Comprehensive Annual Report on Public Diplomacy and International Broadcasting" which breaks down the U.S. government's expenditures for public diplomacy programs, while also including in-depth analysis of priority U.S. foreign policy issues including countering violent extremism, countering Russian malign influence in Europe and Central Asia, and research and evaluation of public diplomacy and international broadcasting.
+It also publishes special reports.

-The commission recently released its 2019 Comprehensive Annual Report on Public Diplomacy and International Broadcasting, which focuses on funds spent in fiscal year 2018, and provides a complete breakdown of public diplomacy and international broadcasting spending.

-The commission also released a special report in 2017, "Can Public Diplomacy Survive The Internet?", which explores how public diplomacy is practiced in a post-truth society.
+A 2017 special report, "Can Public Diplomacy Survive The Internet?", explores how public diplomacy is practiced in a post-truth society.
 Technological advances have transformed the spread of ideas, which both encourages active public participation in discourse, while also allowing for extremist ideologies to circulate online.
 This report explores the need for public diplomacy in this new digital age.